CELL PHONE POLICY AND PROCEDURE

 🛠️ Procedure & Implementation

-Devices should be stored in backpacks or personal bags during class time.
+• Devices should be stored in backpacks or personal bags during class time.
+Student may retain possession of their phone throughout the school day only in alignment with our policy.

 • Teachers will provide clear reminders at the beginning of class and follow consistent enforcement procedures for violations.